ygouzerh/command_notifier/README.md

 To receive a notification on their own screen.

-This could be helpful for DevOps Engineers/SRE/Platform Engineers for example that are running long job on a server and want to be notified when its finish;
+This could be helpful for DevOps Engineers/SRE/Platform Engineers for example that are running long job on a server and want to be notified when its finished;
 or when troubleshooting a CICD Pipeline, etc

 This backend interacts with NATS to manage the messaging system and with a PostgresQL database to perform the user management